alancflau/Trip-planner/README.md

 <p>The script will retrieve data of the user's city attractions, ratings, categories, reviews, and a description of the attraction.
 The data will be represented in a dataframe.</p>

-<p> Using Selenium, Selenium requires a driver to interface with the chosen browser.
+Using Selenium, Selenium requires a driver to interface with the chosen browser.
 The chosen browser is based on a person's preference.
-For more information how installation drivers, please visit this [link](https://selenium-python.readthedocs.io/installation.html).</p>
+For more information how installation drivers, please visit this [link](https://selenium-python.readthedocs.io/installation.html).

 <h4> Part 2: Data Manipulation </h4>